ekourkchi/incNET-data/README.md

 The images of our galaxies are extracted from [SDSS DR12](https://www.sdss.org/dr12/) data collection.
 For each galaxy with available *SDSS* data, we download all the single exposure cutouts at *u, g, r, i* and *z* bands.
 Our data acquisition pipeline is available [here](https://github.com/ekourkchi/SDSS\_get}), which are drizzled and combined using [MONTAGE](http://montage.ipac.caltech.edu/docs/mProject.html), an astronomical application to assemble images.
 Our pipeline provides galaxy cutouts at all *ugriz* passbands with the spatial resolution of 0.4'' /pixel.

 The constructed images are in *Flexible Image Transport System* (FITS) format commonly used by astronomers.
 Therefore, we convert and rotate these images for the manual task of evaluating galaxy inclinations.
 The associated codes are stored in the `imRotate` folder.
 To align the semi-major axis of spirals along the horizontal axis, the primary position angles of galaxies are either taken from the [HyperLEDA](http://leda.univ-lyon1.fr/) catalog or the ourputs of our photoemtry program that are stored in `EDD_distance_cf4_v27.csv`.
 For the details of our photometry procedure and the codes, please refer to this repository: [https://github.com/ekourkchi/IDL_photometry](https://github.com/ekourkchi/IDL_photometry).
+The galaxy images that are used in the *GIZ* are stored in the *galaxy* folder.

+The `Data_Preparation.ipynb` and `im_scale_batch.ipynb` notebooks provide code to resize and rescale the SDSS galaxy images and storing them in the numpy `npz` format.
+Galaxt images are taken from the `galaxy` folder and reprocessed in various forms.
+The data augmentation has been done by flipping images vertically and horizontally.

 ## About the Project